-Psychologists usually have a doctorate degree in psychology (either a PhD or a PsyD) and internship training for several years to acquire their license.
+Psychologists usually have a doctorate in psychology (either a Ph.D. or a Psy.D.) and internship training for several years to acquire their license.
 They work in the field of psychotherapy and behavioral intervention.
-They do not diagnose psychiatric conditions and, since they are not medical doctors, they cannot prescribe drugs.
-They can refer you to a doctor as needed.
+While they make diagnoses, they cannot prescribe drugs since they aren’t medical doctors.
+Instead, they refer you to a doctor as needed.

-Psychiatrists, by contrast, are medical doctors with a further specialization in psychiatry and mental health.
+Psychiatrists are medical doctors with a further specialization in psychiatry and mental health.
 They can diagnose and prescribe medication for psychiatric conditions.
-Some psychiatrists also provide psychotherapy, in the same way that psychologists do, or they may work alongside a counselor.
+Some psychiatrists also provide psychotherapy the same way that psychologists do, or they may work alongside a counselor.

 Psychiatrists are licensed to diagnose and treat mental illnesses and psychiatric disorders.
-An online psychologist can help with the following conditions:
+An online psychiatrist can help with the following conditions:

 - Anxiety and panic disorders